Dedicated, VPS, Shared, or Cloud Hosting -Which is the Best Hosting for Your WordPress Site?

 - In comparison to other options, it is easier to use and quick to start with.

-- You get limited access to settings: Shard hosting offers no root access.
+- You get limited access to settings: Shared hosting offers no root access.
 Hence, you fail to access advanced settings or view hidden files.
-For instance, if you wish to test the site’s performance for traffic spikes or it runs out of memory (PHP), you cannot resolve this on your own.
+For instance, if you wish to test the site’s performance for traffic spikes.
+Or, if it runs out of memory (PHP), you cannot resolve this on your own.

-- The crucial resources are shared: In this hosting plan, since you share the server with many customers, you also share the resources with all of them.
+- The crucial resources are shared: In this hosting plan, you share the server with many customers.
+Also, you share the resources with all of them.
 This includes the bandwidth.
-Thus, if the traffic on all sites of the server booms, this will create a bottleneck and consume the available bandwidth easily – causing your site to become unavailable for the visitors intermittently.
+Thus, if the traffic on all sites of the server booms, it creates a bottleneck.
+Further, it consumes the available bandwidth easily.
+As a result, it causes your site to become unavailable for the visitors intermittently.

-This is similar to the situation where many friends share a single house and its space and amenities.
+This is like the situation where many friends share a single house, its space and amenities.
 It is excellent and affordable while you are still studying.
-However, at some point in time, you will outgrow it and would need to find your separate place.
+However, at some point, you will outgrow it and would need to find your separate place.

 When to Choose Shared Hosting

-Even though shared hosting is not convincing for many WordPress site owners due to its limited features, in some cases, you might find it to be the best option for your site.
-When your site requires only a few plugins and pages, and expects no heavy traffic shortly, then shared hosting is your best bet.
+Shared hosting is not convincing for many WordPress site owners.
+This is due to its limited features.
+But, in some cases, you might find it to be the best option for your site.
+Shared hosting is your best option, if your site requires only a few plugins and pages.
+Also, if your site expects no heavy traffic shortly.
 For instance, if you have a blog and want to share updates with only family and friends.

 VPS – Virtual Private Servers

 When you choose to go with VPS, you share a server.
-However, the number of customers allocated to the server is very low in this plan.
-In other words, when you share a space or resources, everyone eventually gets a bigger slice of the pie.
-This is similar to renting an apartment for yourself rather than living in a friend’s house.
-You get your private space into a building, just as you get to a VPS hosting server.
+Even so, the number of customers allocated to the server is very low in this plan.
+In other words, when you share a space or resources, everyone at the end gets a bigger slice of the pie.
+Thus, it is like renting an apartment for yourself, rather than living in a friend’s house.
+As a result, you get your private space into a building, like what you get in a VPS hosting server.

 The reasons to choose a VPS hosting plan include the following;

-- You get sufficient allocated resources: This is because you rent a significant portion of the server and eventually get access to more server resources than you would get with shared hosting.
+- You get sufficient allocated resources: This is because you rent a significant portion of the server.
+So, you eventually get access to more server resources than you would get with shared hosting.

-- You get access to settings: Majority of the times, you already get root access, i.e. you can view the hidden files and get access to the settings.
-However, if you do not get access to something, your hosting company adjusts to support you with that further.
+- access to settings: in most cases, you get root access. therefore, you can view the hidden files and get access to the settings.
+However, if you do not get access to something, your hosting company adjusts to OFFER support.

-- It is more scalable: Most of the times, you can just upgrade the plan if you require additional resources and that too, without actually migrating the site to a new server, unlike other hosting plans which only offer a set limit.
+- It is more scalable: Most of the times, you can just upgrade the plan if you require additional resources.
+Too, without actually migrating the site to a new server.
+On the other hand, this is not possible on hosting plans which offer a set limit.

-- VPS hosting is quite affordable: Although it is not as inexpensive as shared hosting, commonly, you can see a plan for about $100/month on an average.
+- VPS hosting is quite affordable: It is not as inexpensive as shared hosting.
+But, you can see a plan for about $100/month on an average.

-Even though you get a lot more freedom of choice with VPS hosting, there are still some necessary steps that you must consider before directly jumping in.
+You get a lot more freedom of choice with VPS hosting.
+However, there are some necessary steps that you must consider before directly jumping in.
 These factors include;

-- You are nevertheless sharing a server: Although you are now sharing the server with far fewer people; you still share, and this means that you might not get access to all the resources you need, like extra bandwidth.
+- You are nevertheless sharing a server: You are now sharing the server with far fewer people.
+But, you still share.
+So, you might not get access to all the resources you need.
+For example, the extra bandwidth.

-- Not enough technical support: In this hosting plan; you will not be getting enough technical support, especially when you choose an unmanaged plan.
+- Not enough technical support: In this hosting plan, you will not be getting enough technical support.
+More so, when you choose an un-managed plan.

 Mainly, there are two types of VPS hosting;

-Managed VPS hosting allows you to stay care free as the hosting company looks after a lot of the tasks that come with server maintenance, such as security concerns or setting up other services or tools that you need to keep your site running.
-Whereas, in un-managed VPS hosting, you are the one who is solely responsible for managing all these areas and without getting any possible help from the technical support of the hosting site, in the case that you run into trouble.
+Managed VPS hosting allows you to stay care free.
+Because, the hosting company looks after a lot of the tasks that come with server maintenance.
+For example, security concerns.
+Or, setting up other services or tools that you need to keep your site running.
+But, in un-managed VPS hosting, you are the one who manages all these areas.
+Hence, you do not get any possible help from the technical support of the hosting site, in case you run into trouble.

 When to Choose VPS Hosting

-VPS hosting is your best bet when you aim to run more than one site and that too, with multiple pages and installed plugins.
-Moreover, choose VPS when you plan to get massive traffic on your site, as VPS offers more magnificent room for multisite.
+VPS hosting is your best bet when you aim to run more than one site.
+Also, if your website has many pages and installed plugins.
+Moreover, choose VPS when you plan to get massive traffic on your site.
+Reason being, VPS offers more magnificent room for multi-site.

-Here are a few examples of the WordPress sites that you can quickly set up with VPS hosting.
+Here are a few examples of WordPress sites that you can easily set up with VPS hosting

-- A company that needs a complicated site but has no expectation for rapid growth
+- Company that needs a complicated site.
+But, one that has no expectation for rapid growth.

-- A blog or site related to photography which will be posting tons of pictures daily
+- Blog or site related to photography which will be posting tons of pictures daily

 - A site that must run plugins or custom scripts.

-All in all, VPS is the best option if a handful of people are coming to your site as it tends to handle much more traffic than shared hosting plans.
+Nonetheless, VPS is the best option if a handful of people are coming to your site.
+Because, it tends to handle much more traffic than shared hosting plans.

 Signing up for a dedicated server means renting a whole server for yourself.
-You don’t share it, and you get complete access to all the resources of the server.
+Thus, you do not share it, and you get complete access to all the resources of the server.
 Moreover, you can make as many changes to the server as you like.
-This is similar to living in a house alone and decorating it as per your choice, but when it comes to repairs, you are solely responsible too.
+Thus, this is like living in a house alone and decorating it as per your choice.
+Yet, when it comes to repairs, you are responsible alone.

-However, just as with VPS, some hosting companies offer both managed and unmanaged dedicated servers.
+However, like VPS, some hosting companies offer both managed and un-managed dedicated servers.

 Following are the reasons for you to choose dedicated servers.

 - No sharing of the server: All the resources are for you.
-You may let any number of people be the admins of your server or may create a reseller account, and ask others to host their sites on your server.
+Therefore, you may let any number of people be the admins of your server.
+Or, you may create a re-seller account, and ask others to host their sites on your server.

 - All settings accessible: You get full control over the server and website, and nothing holds you back.
 You get the root access and can view and access the hidden files and advanced settings respectively.

-- A lot more secured: While you cannot completely guarantee security, but you remain stress-free as your site cannot be compromised due to the acts of some other customer sharing the server.
-Hence, you can run a tight ship and implement all security measures unless the security gets compromised due to some uncontrollable external influence.
+- A lot more secured: You cannot completely guarantee security.
+But, you remain stress-free as your site cannot be compromised by the acts of some other customer sharing the server.
+Hence, you can run a tight ship and implement all security measures.
+Not unless the security gets compromised due to some uncontrollable external influence.

-While you get complete freedom to a dedicated server, there are still a few things to consider before choosing this hosting plan.
+You get complete freedom to a dedicated server.
+Even so, there are a few things to consider before choosing this hosting plan.

-- The responsibility of the server: You have the sole responsibility of the server, and if something happens, it’s on you, and you will have to fix it too.
+- The responsibility of the server: You have the sole responsibility of the server.
+Thus, if something happens, it is on you, and you will have to fix it.

-- It’s not scalable: Unless you migrate the site to a more significant server, your resources remain the same, i.e. you cannot suddenly create more bandwidth, space or other resources.
+- Not scalable: Unless you migrate the site to a more significant server, your resources remain the same.
+To clarify, you cannot suddenly create more bandwidth, space or other resources.

-- It’s not an inexpensive option: Unlike VPS, dedicated servers are not inexpensive.
-You should prepare yourself to spend a lot more than $100/month as it can go up to $500/month in the case of larger servers.
+- It Is not an inexpensive option: Unlike VPS, dedicated servers are not inexpensive.
+Therefore, you should prepare yourself to spend a lot more than $100/month.
+Besides, this can go up to $500/month in the case of larger servers.